-A property joint venture is more than just a business arrangement, it is a relationship that should be built to be sustainable over the long term.
-Making JV deals work requires honesty, open communication as well as shared values and goals.
+A property joint venture is more than just a business arrangement.
+It is a relationship that should be built to be sustainable over the long-term.
+Making JV deals work requires honesty and open communication.
 Today we look at the five crucial elements that underpin every successful joint venture partnership.

 1. Be Honest